bprzybylski/Scheduling.jl/docs/src/index.md

 ## Features

-As of version 0.1.1 the package provides a limited amount of functionalities.
+At the moment the package provides a limited amount of functionalities.

 ### Scheduling